Map of the Best Springs in Florida

-You can rent boats and the spring requires no experience, since the current is mild.
+You can rent boats as the spring requires no experience since the current is mild.

-Amazing wildlife above and below the water, including herons, alligators, fish, and turtles.
+Unique wildlife above and below the water include herons, alligators, fish, and turtles.

-Weeki Wachee Springs are West of Orlando, close to the Gulf of Mexico.
-The springs are well know for their classic Mermaid shows.
+Weeki Wachee Springs is west of Orlando, close to the Gulf of Mexico.
+The springs are well known for their classic Mermaid shows.

-The area also features Buccaneer park, with water slides that may drop directly into the springs.
+The area also features a Buccaneer park, with water slides that may drop directly into the springs.

-One of the best ways to enjoy the springs is to paddle the crystal clear waters while on a rented kayak, down the Weeki Wachee River.
+A great way to enjoy the springs is to paddle the crystal clear waters while on a kayak down the Weeki Wachee River.

-But one of the major surprises of this park was the discovery of one of the deepest known freshwater cave system in the United States.
+One of the major surprises of this park was the discovery of one of the deepest known freshwater cave systems in the United States.